General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Introduction

-In this paper, we extend the partially observable RMAB considered in \citet{liu2010dynamic,LiuEtal24MMOR} to general observation models.
-The previous work only considers special classes of observation errors and noises within the framework of partially observation Markov decision processes (POMDP) \citep{zhao2007survey,liu2010dynamic,LiuEtal24MMOR}.
-But general algorithms for POMDP often suffer from curse of dimensionality and becomes cumbersome when the value functions for dynamic programming are too complex \citep{smallwood1973optimal,sondik1978optimal}.
+In this paper, we extend the partially observable RMAB considered in \citet{liu2010dynamic,LiuEtal24MMOR,liu2021index} to general observation models.
+The previous work only considers special classes of observation errors and noises within the framework of partially observable Markov decision processes (POMDP) \citep{zhao2007survey,liu2010dynamic,LiuEtal24MMOR}.
+But general algorithms for POMDP often suffer from curse of dimensionality and become cumbersome when the value functions for dynamic programming are too complex to be precisely solved or well approximated \citep{smallwood1973optimal,sondik1978optimal}.
+For special cases, the state transition dynamics yield a simple structure (e.g., threshold type) of the optimal policy such that the value functions can be efficiently evaluated or even solved in closed-form \citep{gittins2011multi,liu2010dynamic,LiuEtal24MMOR,liu2021index}.
 In order to deal with general observation models, we need an alternative methodology to design efficient algorithms for systems with large sets of parameters.
 In the interdisciplinary field of operations research and stochastic optimization, an analytical method called ``Achievable Region'' emerged in the 1990s.
 Interestingly, this method transforms a time-series optimization problem into linear programming (LP) problems that can be solved efficiently \citep{coffman1980characterization,federgruen1988characterization,federgruen1988m,gelenbe2010analysis}.
 The challenge of using this method is mainly on proving the feasibility of such transformation \citep{bertsimas1995achievable}.
 Referred to as the general conservation law (GCL), \citet{bertsimas1996conservation} proposed the required structure of performance measures for the achievable region to be a polyhedron called extended polymatroid.
 Based on GCL, they extended Klimov's algorithm to several stochastic scheduling problems, including the classic MAB problem \citep{klimov1975time,thomas1991region}.
 By relaxing the GCL restrictions, \citet{nino2001restless} proposed the partial conservation law (PCL) and specified conditions for an RMAB to satisfy PCL and subsequently lead to the numerical calculation of Whittle index.
 Later on, \citet{nino2002dynamic} offered an economic explanation of PCL-indexability and its relation to Whittle indexability where Whittle index can be interpreted as the optimal marginal cost rate.
 A more comprehensive summary of this work can be found in \cite{nino2007dynamic}.
-However, all such work considers finite state spaces except that \citet{frostig1999four} extended the GCL framework for classic MAB to countable state spaces.
-In this paper, we extend the PCL framework to the RMAB with a general parametrization of observation model and an infinite state space.
-The main challenge of this extension is due to the high-dimensional probability state space (belief states) with complex dynamics for transitions over time.
-By establishing the weak duality between LP formulations, we build the PCL framework for analyzing our RMAB and subsequently design an efficient algorithm for calculating Whittle index when PCL-indexability is satisfied.
-Finally, we demonstrate the superior performance of our algorithm by numerical simulations.
+However, all such work considers finite state spaces except for \citet{frostig1999four} who extended the GCL framework for classic MAB to countable state spaces.
+As detailed in \citet{nino2001restless}, the PCL framework is a significant generalization of GCL and works for a much broader class of Whittle-indexable RMAB compared to the GCL.
+Therefore, the complexity in building the PCL framework is much higher than that of GCL, as well as its extension to infinite state spaces.
+For example, GCL has a strong requirement that the full state combination set must satisfy a conservation law for the existence and optimality of the index policy; while PCL only requires a state combination subset satisfying a generalized conservation law.
+This significantly broadened the applicability of LP approach for solving bandit problems.
+Nevertheless, why the relaxed condition by PCL still ensures an optimal index policy is a deep theorem \citep{nino2001restless}, especially in the case of infinite states while state subsets become too diverse and also infinite.